-The urban area of Redditch has a long and complex history, with many key archaeological sites beyond the limit of the medieval town as defined by the Central Marches Historic Towns Survey.
+The urban area of Redditch has a long and complex history as well as a rich twentieth century heritage, with many key archaeological sites beyond the limit of the medieval town as defined by the Central Marches Historic Towns Survey.
 The Borough has a rich local history evident in the 161 Statutory Listed Buildings, and 8 Scheduled Ancient Monuments.
-There are also more than 500 other heritage assets currently recorded, including buildings of 'local interest' which, although not statutorily listed, have features of archaeological, architectural, historical or townscape significance to the Borough.
+There are also more than 500 other heritage assets currently recorded, including locally listed heritage assets which have features of archaeological, architectural, historical or townscape significance to the Borough.